 With my previous startup, HireVoice, we burned a lot of contacts and early adopters by changing products too often.

-Applying the Lean Startup principles in B2B without understanding what makes B2B different can really hurt your startup.
+Applying the Lean Startup techniques in B2B without understanding what makes B2B different and unique can really hurt your startup.
 Make sure you focus on the principles and not the techniques.
 Chances are, B2C techniques won’t work for your B2B startup.

 More on The Lean Startup Techniques in B2B

 - What Makes B2C and B2B Startups So Different?